Modern vehicles come with a plethora of sensors that are connected with a vehicle’s central computer or the PCM.

-Bad Steering Angle Sensor Symptoms
+Signs of a Bad Steering Angle Sensor

 Any sensor, may it be a steering angle sensor or any other, can wear out due to constant use.
 It is common knowledge that electronic components have a certain lifespan.
 Once the component reaches the end of its lifespan, it starts to lose its efficiency.
 However, every failing car part gives off signs that can alert you and prompt you to take quick action.

 1. Check Engine Light or Traction Control Light Illuminates

 Older cars had a sensor which was privy to the ECU.
 All ECU problems are signified by the Check Engine Light, so this light illuminating in your dashboard can signify any number of problems associated with the powertrain.
 You can only know of the problem once you use a code scanner and extract the proper error code for further diagnosis.
 However, in modern cars traction technology has been introduced.